 My child is attending school in a hybrid model where they are in the classroom some days and learning remote some days.
 Are they eligible for P-EBT?

 - Yes.
-Your child will receive a benefit amount based on the number of days that they are without access to a meal at school if they attend a school that participates in the National School Lunch Program.
+If your child attends a school that participated in the NSLP in 2022-2023, they will systematically receive a benefit amount based on the number of days that they are without access to a meal at school and IDHS could assume was COVID-related.

 How do I know if my school is eligible (participates in the National School Lunch Program)?